vhsven/project-template/README.md

 project will generate a coverage report.

 ### 6. Setting up Appveyor
-[Appveyor](https://www.appveyor.com/) provides continuous intergration on the windows  platform.
+[Appveyor](https://www.appveyor.com/) provides continuous integration on the windows  platform.
 Currently, Appveyor can also be used to build platform specific Windows wheels, which can be uploaded to a Cloud Service provider and be made available via a Content Delivery Network (CDN).
 To setup Appveyor to build your project you need to sign up on Appveyor and authorize it.
-Appveyor configaration is governed by the `appveyor.yml` file.
+Appveyor configuration is governed by the `appveyor.yml` file.
 You have to change the following variables in it to match the requirements of your project.

 | Variable | Value|